Nodal sets of Robin and Neumann eigenfunctions: Boundary doubling inequality

+where $|\bar\alpha|=k$ and $\hat{C}>1$ depends on $\Omega$.
+In the second inequality of (\ref{kaoz}), we apply the growth control estimate as (\ref{agree}) from the analytic continuation.
+From the definition of $\hat{w}(x, t, s)$, we derive that

+The rest of the proof follows from Theorem 3 by using the boundary doubling inequality (\ref{night}) and Lemma \ref{wwhy}.
+Based on bounds in (\ref{kizel}), we can show the upper bounds of boundary nodal sets in the Corollary. \end{proof}

-\begin{remark} The upper bound for boundary nodal sets of Neumann eigenfunctions in (\ref{Sha}) is sharp. \end{remark} We first consider the Neumann eigenvalue problem (\ref{Neumann}) in a disc with radius 1 in $\mathbb R^2$.
+At last, we show the sharpness of the upper bound of boundary nodal sets for Neumann eigenfunctions. \begin{remark} The upper bound for boundary nodal sets of Neumann eigenfunctions in (\ref{Sha}) is sharp. \end{remark} We first consider the Neumann eigenvalue problem (\ref{Neumann}) in a disc with radius one in $\mathbb R^2$.
 By separation of variables, we can write the eigenfunction as $u(x)=R(r) \Phi(\theta)$.
 Direct calculations show that

 and

 Let $y=\sqrt{\lambda}r$ and $J(y)= R(\frac{y}{\sqrt{\lambda}})$.
 It follows that

 which is the well-known Bessel's equation.
 From the Neumann boundary condition on $r=1$, we derive that $R'(1)=J'(\sqrt{\lambda})=0$.
 Let $J_k(y)$ be the $k$th Bessel function and $\alpha_{k,j}$ be the $j$th zeros of $J'_k(y)$.
 Then the eigenfunctions are given by $J_k(\alpha_{k,j}r)\sin(k\theta)$ or $J_k(\alpha_{k,j}r)\cos(k\theta)$ and the eigenvalues $\lambda=\alpha_{k,j}^2$.
 It is known in \cite{O} that $\alpha_{k,j}\approx k+\delta_j k^\frac{1}{3}+O(k^{-\frac{1}{3}})$ for large $k$ and fixed $j$, where $\delta_j $ is some known constant depending on $j$.
 On the boundary of the disc with $r=1$.
 There are at most $k$ nodal points.
 From the asymptotic behavior of eigenvalue $\alpha_{k,j}$, we learn that the conclusion (\ref{Sha}) is sharp in $n=2$.